EndzDrink/Python-Django-Wagtail/README.md

 # Python-Django-Wagtail
-This is a product of using Python, Django and Wagtail
+This is a code for developing applications using Python, Django, Wagtail and Tainlwind